La Pollera Colorá: Rankings

-Ownership dispute
+Ownership controversy

 Ownership of the rights to the song was later subject of legal proceedings.
-Juan Madera Castro accused Choperena of appropriating the song's rights and was in 2010 sentenced to 24 months in prison and ordered to pay a fine of more than 10 million Colombian pesos.
+The song was registered with Wilson Choperena as the author of the lyrics and Juan Bautista Madera Castro as the author of the music.
+Castro accused Choperena of appropriating the song's rights.
+He found contracts of Choperena with record labels in which all rights to the song were assigned to him.
+Choperena was sentenced, in 2010, to 24 months in prison and ordered to pay a fine of more than 10 million Colombian pesos.

 Versions

 It is one of the most popular Colombian songs.
 It has been recorded by many artists including the following: